ShipStream/middleware/README.md

 attribute.
 Note, however that encrypted values will not be visible to users so if the configuration field does not pose a security threat by being visible to users it may be preferable to leave it unencrypted for convenience to the user.

-The user interface for the configuration is defined in `plugin.xml` using matching node names.
-For example, the `whoami` config field defined at `config/default/plugin/ShipStream_Test/whoami` in `config.xml` corresponds to `plugin/ShipStream_Test/config/whoami` in `plugin.xml`.
+The user interface for the configuration is defined in `plugin.xml` for instance-specific configuration and `system.xml` for global configuration using matching node names.
+For example, the default value for the `whoami` config field defined at `config/default/plugin/ShipStream_Test/whoami` in `config.xml` corresponds to the field definition at `plugin/ShipStream_Test/config/whoami` in `plugin.xml` and the default value for the `fulfillment_service` field defined at `config/default/plugin/ShipStream_Test/fulfillment_service` in `config.xml` corresponds to the field definition at `config/sections/plugin/groups/ShipStream_Test/fields/fulfillment_service` in `system.xml`.

-Each config field can contain the following elements:
+Each config field definition can contain the following elements:

 - `<label>` The name of the field presented to the user
 - `<type>` The type of field presented to the user.
 Supported types are: 'text', 'url', 'email', 'tel', 'date',